nothingX001/Javascript-Slot-Machien/README.md

-Contributing
+## Contributing

 If you'd like to contribute to this project, feel free to fork the repository and submit a pull request.
 All contributions are welcome!
-I am planning on styling this at a later time.
+I plan on making an interactive web version at a later time.